chloroken/eve-min/README.md

 # EVE-min - a flexible EVE client switcher

-A Linux, KDE Plasma-based client switcher for [EVE Online](https://www.eveonline.com/) designed to fully utilize EVE's throttling mechanics by minimizing inactive client windows with KWin scripts via dbus for speed. **EVE-min** can also perform blanket actions like killing or minimizing all EVE clients.
-This tool is congruent with EVE's ToS because no actions touch the client.
+**EVE-min** is a Linux, KDE Plasma-based client switching bash script for [EVE Online](https://www.eveonline.com/) designed to fully utilize EVE's throttling mechanics by minimizing inactive client windows with KWin scripts via dbus for speed. **EVE-min** can also perform blanket actions like killing or minimizing all EVE clients.
+This tool is congruent with EVE's [Terms of Service](https://support.eveonline.com/hc/en-us/articles/8414770561948-EVE-Online-Terms-of-Service) because no actions touch the client.

 # EVE's Throttling Mechanics